 Just because you’re getting married on a brightly coloured beach, it doesn’t mean your photos have to be brightly coloured too.
 Black and white and sepia beach wedding photos can look fantastic, and if your wedding day happens to be overcast these will look especially good.

-If you're getting married on the beach, it might be a good idea to find a photographer than specialises in beach wedding photography.
+If you’re getting married on the beach, it might be a good idea to find a photographer that specialises in beach wedding photography.
 It is always hard to shoot brightly lit landscapes, but an expert in beach photography should have no problem creating stunning wedding photos as they will have the right equipment and plenty of experience

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.